reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

     ![](media/9lab22.png)

-## Exercise 3: Test Your Logic App with New Devices
+## Task 4: Test Your Logic App with New Devices

 Test your logic app by creating a new device to trigger an event notification email.